November 28: Today in Royal History

 Full name: Alfonso Francisco de Asís Fernando Pío Juan María de la Concepción Gregorio Pelayo

 17-year-old Alfonso became King of Spain in 1874.
 During Alfonso XII’s reign, the monarchy was consolidated and government institutions were stabilized, repairing the damage that the recent internal struggles had left.
 For this Alfonso earned the nickname “The Peacemaker.”
-In 1878, Alfonso married his first cousin Princess Maria de las Mercedes of Orléans and had three children.
+In 1878, Alfonso married his first cousin Princess Maria de las Mercedes of Orléans, and they had three children.
 On November 25, 1885, three days before his 28th birthday, King Alfonso XII died from tuberculosis, leaving two daughters and his queen pregnant with her third child.
 It was decided that Alfonso’s widow Maria Christina would rule as regent until the child was born.
-If the child were a male, he would become king and if the child were a female, Alfonso and Maria Christina’s elder daughter María Mercedes would become queen.
+If the child were a male, he would become king.
+If the child were a female, Alfonso and Maria Christina’s elder daughter María Mercedes would become queen.
 On May 17, 1886, a son was born who immediately became King Alfonso XIII.

 Unofficial Royalty: King Alfonso XII of Spain